-- Team Projects compete in a separate "team" category against all other Team Projects.
-An ISEF Affiliated Fair has the option of sending a team project, in addition to two individual projects, to the Intel ISEF.
-ISEF-Affiliated Fairs are not required to have Team Projects, but are encouraged to do so. - 2) Teams may have up to three members.
-NOTE: Teams may not have more than three members at a local fair and then eliminate members to qualify for the Intel ISEF. - Team membership cannot be changed during a given research year including converting from an individual project or vice versa, but may be altered in subsequent years. - 4) Each team should appoint a team leader to coordinate the work and act as spokesperson.
+- At the Intel ISEF, team projects will compete within the scientific category of their research and will no longer be a separate judged category. - 2) Teams may have up to three members.
+Teams may not have more than three members at a local fair and then eliminate members to qualify for the Intel ISEF. - Team membership cannot be changed during a given research year including converting from an individual project or vice versa, but may be altered in subsequent years. - 4) Each team should appoint a team leader to coordinate the work and act as spokesperson.
 However, each member of the team should be able to serve as spokesperson, be fully involved with the project, and be familiar with all aspects of the project.
 The final work should reflect the coordinated efforts of all team members and will be evaluated using similar rules and judging criteria as individual projects. - Each team member must submit an Approval Form (1B).
 However, team members must jointly submit the Checklist for Adult Sponsor (1), one abstract, a Student Checklist (1A), a Research Plan and other required forms. - 6) Full names of all team members must appear on the abstract and forms.